sourovBasu07/sourovBasu07/README.md

 ## Hi there 👋 I'm Sourov Basu
-🌟 **MERN Stack Developer | Full-Stack Engineer**
+🌟 **MERN Stack Developer | Full-Stack Developer**

 - 🤍 Committed to JS
 - 🤍 Interested in Programming
 - 🤍 MERN Stack Developer
-- 🤍 Focused on continuous learning tech stacks
+- 🤍 Focused on continuous learning of tech stacks
 - 🤍 Bachelor degree in CSE

 ---